FaveAsian/FaveAsian/README.md

 - 👋 Hi, I’m Hong Wang.
-A Junior at Northwestern University majoring in computer science and minoring in data science.
-Welcome to my humble profile
+A software engineer at Wells Fargo.
+My focus is on Java and Python in the backend.
+Open to new opportunities related to backend, infrastructure,e and cloud!
 - You can reach me at hongwang0601@gmail.com or visit my Linkedin: https://www.linkedin.com/in/hongwang0601/

 <!---